Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/tasks.md

 When it comes to running a successful project – task management is at the heart of that.
 You need everything organized in one place to manage tasks through out the full lifecycle of the project.
 Setting deadlines, dependencies, and priorities are all essential to ensure projects stay on track and get completed on time.

-You have a task tab available within your workspaces and projects.
+There is a task tab available within your workspaces and projects, listing all the tasks assigend to everyone in those workspaces and projects.
+You can view your own tasks assigned to ou with in the My Tasks section.

 Learn more about all Slingshots project management features in our short tutorial video: